 Canceling Your Membership

-If you no longer need your membership, please return your membership card to the Parking & Transportation Services office to give those on the waitlist the opportunity to participate.
+If you no longer need your membership, please return your permit to the Parking & Transportation Services office to give those on the waitlist the opportunity to participate.

 Misuse of the Program

 Occasional Parking Program members are prohibited from purchasing an annual parking permit (besides a motorcycle permit) while enrolled in the program.
-Membership cards and daily permits purchased through the Occasional Parking Program are nontransferable and are not eligible for refunds or exchanges.
-However, you will be able to exchange unused daily permits from this fiscal year once the new garage equipment is installed.
+OPP Permits are nontransferable and are not eligible for refunds or exchanges.

 Failure to comply with the program guidelines will result in immediate membership termination and prevention from enrolling in future programs through the Office of Parking & Transportation Services.